Get Ready for the 2020's Version of the Music Business!

-To succeed in the Music Industry, I have always believed that it's good to: honor and learn from the past, respect & participate in the present, while preparing for, looking forward to, and creating the future… But right now, is right now, and we are here in this era, so I'm going to lay out the Music Industry for you, for 2018 and beyond…
+To succeed in the Music Industry, I have always believed that it's good to: "Honor and learn from the past, respect & participate in the present, while preparing for, looking forward to, and creating the future..."
+But right now, is right now, and we are here in this era, so I'm going to lay out the Music Industry for you, for the beginning of the 2020's ...

 We should probably just title this era as: "Anything Goes!"
 You can be any age, any style, or at any stage of your career – and still earn a living in the Music Industry.

 It's becoming even more and more common for Artists to record and produce their own recordings, and even form their own Publishing Company for their songs and their own Indie Record Label for their recordings.
 And, even co-publish with a Major Publisher and/or become a subsidiary of, or do a Joint Venture with, a Major Label/Distributor.